 Deliberate learning has been part of my daily routine since I started reinventing myself.
-And I believe, every people should do it.
-Every people should set aside time for learning, challenging their beliefs, and asking questions.
+And I believe every person should do it, or at least try, at some point.

-Often, I remind myself I’m no expert of anything and there are more things I need to learn.
-If a day passes and I did not learning something vital for my craft, my goals, my growth as a human being, I feel guilty.
-I don’t know why.
+Often, I remind myself I’m no expert on anything and there are more things to learn.
+Even a day without learning anything vital for my craft, or my goals, or my growth as a human being, I’d feel guilty.

 Here are some self-education strategies that work for me:

 - Read blogs of people I admire every day.

 - Read books (Average 1 to 2 books a month.
 Hoping to read more).